Governing Board

 Financial Oversight

 The Governing Board oversees the financial health of Advantage Arts Academy.
-All budgets are approved by the Governing Board and published on the Utah Public Finance Website.
+All budgets are approved by the Governing Board and published on the website of the Utah Office of the State Auditor.
 Monthly financial reports are available for review by emailing info@advantagearts.org.
 The Audit and Finance Committee is comprised of the Board President and the Financial Coordinator.

 In accordance with Utah Code Ann.
 Section 53G-7-309, the governing board receives a budget report each month.
 This budget report includes the following information: (i) the amounts of all budget appropriations, (ii) the disbursements from the appropriations as of the date of the report, and (iii) the percentage of the disbursements as of the date of the report.
 The current budget report is available for public review here: Monthly Budget Reports.
 Previous reports are available by request to info@advantagearts.org.